k1m0ch1/k1m0ch1/README.md

 ### Hi there 👋 I'm Yahya
-,just a normal software engineer, currently working at eFishery 🐟 as Software Engineer Lead, lead engineer team in Supply and Marketplace
+,just a normal software engineer, currently working at eFishery 🐟 as Software Engineer Lead, I was lead engineer team in Supply and Marketplace, and now I lead engineer team in Infrastructure&Security

 💬 most used language  Python GoLang and JS